ijh165/ElectionDB/README.md

 # Description
 Final assignment for CMPT354 at SFU.

 This assignment consist of creating a database used to store data relating to the 2015 federal election (by creating tables, views, constraints, etc), as well as inserting data into the appropriate tables.
-However the data provided is "unclean" and has to be edited so that it can be properly inserted into the database without errors.
+However the data provided is "unclean" and has to be edited, mainly to fix UTF-8 character encoding problems (particularly for french letters), before it can be properly inserted into the database without errors.

 # Database Schema
 **_Table Schema_**: